LaurentChardon/FreeBSD-devel/README.md

 To make changes in the ported software, first go to its directory and

         make extract
-Changes can then be made on any file.
+Changes can then be made on any file in `work/portname`.
 Remember to first make a copy with the suffix .orig.
 That's needed for the patch creation.

 ## Modify port
 If updating the tar file contining the source, after it has been downloaded it needs to be registered with `make makesum`